YuZheng9/C2PNet/README.md

 You can download the pretrained models and datasets on [GoogleDrive(TBD)]().

-The final file path will be arranged as: (Note: please check it carefully),
+The final file path will be arranged as (please check it carefully)：

 ```
 |-trained_models